solutiontutorials/magento2-graylog/README.md

-# Mage2 Module Solutiontutorials Graylog
+# Graylog for Magento 2

     ``solutiontutorials/module-graylog``